 Crush Your Grains

-It is important that you crush your grains in order to get the proper conversion of the grains starches to sugars.
+Properly milled grains are important in order to get the proper conversion of the grain’s starches to sugars.

 Calculate How Much Water You Need

 If you are used to using the typical rule of thumb of 1 – 2 quarts of water per lb of grain you will find this method a bit different.

 To calculate the amount of strike water you need you will calculate your pre-boil volume which is simply done by taking the boil time x boil of rate + final batch volume.